3JoB/telebot-docs/docs/guide/getting-started.md

 ---

 # Getting Started
-Let's take a look at the minimal Telebot setup:
+Let's take a look at the minimal Crare setup:
 ```go
 package main